Updated Jun 16, 2026§ For Everyday Items

 What is the longest-lasting key finder battery?

 The Samsung Galaxy SmartTag 2 leads with up to 700 days on a single CR2032 coin cell in power-saving mode, roughly 1.5–2 years per battery.
-Chipolo ONE Spot lasts 1–2 years on a CR2032.
+The Chipolo Pop lasts about a year on a CR2032.
 AirTag 2 lasts approximately one year.
 The Pebblebee Clip 5 is rechargeable via USB-C and lasts approximately 12 months per charge with no disposable batteries needed.

 Do key finders work if your keys are left at home while you’re away?

 Yes — as long as another device on the tracking network passes within Bluetooth range of your lost keys.
 If your keys are at home with no network devices nearby (everyone in the house has left), the tracker won’t update location.
-As soon as any compatible device (a neighbor’s iPhone, a delivery person’s Samsung) passes within ~30 feet, the location updates.
-In practice, this means urban and suburban areas see frequent updates; remote or very quiet locations may not.
+As soon as any compatible device (a neighbor’s iPhone, a delivery person’s Samsung) passes close enough to relay the signal, the location updates.
+Urban and suburban areas see more frequent updates; remote or very quiet locations may not.
 Key finders aren’t GPS trackers; they don’t have independent cellular connections.
 See the does AirTag have GPS explainer for how this works in detail.

 Can key finders get wet?

-All six key finders on this list have some level of water resistance.
+All five key finders on this list have some level of water resistance.
 AirTag 2 and SmartTag 2 are IP67; they can be submerged in up to 1 meter of water for 30 minutes.
 Chipolo Pop is IP55 (splash and rain resistant).
-Chipolo ONE Spot is IPX5 (water jets resistant).
-Tile Pro is IP67.
-Pebblebee Clip 5’s water resistance rating isn’t officially specified.
+Tile Pro is IP68 (submersible beyond 1 meter).
+Pebblebee Clip 5 is IP66 (dust-tight and protected against water jets).
 All are safe for rain, sweaty pockets, and accidental spills; none are designed for pool or underwater use.

 What’s the difference between a key finder and a GPS tracker?